Goswami-less India suffer 3-wicket defeat to NZ in second women's ODI | Sports-Games

 For New Zealand, Sophie Devine was the pick of the bowlers with two wickets for 42 runs.

-The home side were also sloppy on the field as they conceded runs and dropped catches, including at least two reprieves given to Shafali.
+The home side was also sloppy on the field as they conceded runs and dropped catches, including at least two reprieves given to Shafali.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)